awolverp/markupever/docs/docs/index.md

         print(element.attrs["href"])
     ```

     1. Use `HtmlOptions()` for HTML documents and `XmlOptions()` for XML documents.
-If you used it incorrectly, don't worry; it won't disrupt the process.
-These options specify namespaces and such differences between XML and HTML.
-Additionally, each provides you with different features.
+If used incorrectly, don't worry—it won't disrupt the process.
+These options specify namespaces and other differences between XML and HTML, while also providing distinct features for each type.

     2. It's recommended to open files with `"rb"` mode, but not required; you can use `"r"` mode also.